 Being a small village, Cerro Gordo does not have a public transit system used by locals to get to and from work.

-In terms of college education, Cerro Gordo is nearly on par with the US average for all cities of 21.84%: 17.85% of adults 25 and older in Cerro Gordo have a bachelor's degree or advanced degree.
+The education level of Cerro Gordo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.85% of adults 25 and older in Cerro Gordo have a college degree.

 The per capita income in Cerro Gordo in 2022 was $30,800, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $123,200 for a family of four.
 However, Cerro Gordo contains both very wealthy and poor people as well.